Chris Cox (magician)

 In 2018 his CBBC and BBC iPlayer series "Chris Cox's Mind Boggling Magic" launched with ten episodes where Chris reads the minds of children and some of the stars of The Dumping Ground including Annabelle Davis.
-Chris starred as Muddles alongside her father, Warwick Davis as Muddles in Snow White And The Seven Dwarfs Pantomime at New Victoria Theatre in 2016.

 Cox performed his first major show – entitled Chris Cox He Can Read Minds? – at the 2006 Edinburgh Festival Fringe.
-Cox's second show, Everything Happens for a Reason ran at the Gilded Balloon during the 2007 Fringe before a one off performance at the Arts Theatre in London's West End.
+Cox's second show, Everything Happens for a Reason ran at the Gilded Balloon during the 2007 Fringe before a one-off performance at the Arts Theatre in London's West End.
 His show Chris Cox : Control Freak premiered at the 2008 Edinburgh Festival Fringe at the Pleasance after which it had a UK Tour and finished with a performance at the Southbank Centre in London.
-He also performed with Frank Skinner, Jonathan Ross, Tim Minchin and featured on the television programmes The Culture Show and The Mentalist Revealed.

-His next major show, entitled "Chris Cox: Mind Over Patter", was premiered at the King Dome of the Pleasance during August 2009.
+His next show, Chris Cox: Mind Over Patter, was premiered at the King Dome of the Pleasance during August 2009.
 It was met with 5 star reviews and gained Cox the Fest Buzz Twitter of the Year Award.
 Cox took highlights of the show to the Royal Opera House for a weekend of shows in September 2009.
-During the 2009 Edinburgh Fringe, he took part in Mark Watson's 24 Hour Show performing various mind-reading stunts including the prediction of Simon Amstell's choice of date in Blind Date.
-While at the Edinburgh Fringe, he also played the role of Eric Randolf in the Fringe First award winning The Hotel.
-Mind Over Patter went on to tour the UK in Spring 2010 before an extended, sell-out run at the 2010 New Zealand Comedy Festival.
-Cox performed at The Herald Theatre and read the mind of Rove McManus as part of the televised gala.
-He performed a final version of the show at the Udderbelly in London's Southbank Centre in May 2011 before replacing the show with a new one for the 2011 Edinburgh Fringe Festival.
+During the 2009 Edinburgh Fringe, he took part in Mark Watson's 24 Hour Show performing mind-reading stunts.
+While at the Edinburgh Fringe, he played the role of Eric Randolf in the Fringe First award-winning The Hotel.
+Mind Over Patter went on to tour the UK in Spring 2010 before a run at the 2010 New Zealand Comedy Festival.

-The 2011 show for the Edinburgh Fringe Festival was called "Fatal Distraction".
-The show weaved a love based narrative around never seen before mind-reading stunts.
+The 2011 show for the Edinburgh Fringe Festival was called Fatal Distraction.
 It gained a collection of five star reviews before embarking on an international tour.
 Fatal Distraction won the 2011 Venue Magazine award for Best Comedy Show, beating Daniel Kitson (3rd) & The Bath Comedy Festival (2nd.).
-The show toured as part of the New Zealand Comedy Festival in Auckland & Wellington in 2012 picking up rave reviews.
-It returned for sell out dates to the Udderbelly in London in Spring 2012, 2013 and again in 2014.
-During one performance Chris ended up on the shoulders of Jonathan Ross as part of a trick.